nutanix-japan/nai-llm/docs/appendix/infra_nkp_hard_way.md

     export KUBECONFIG=${PWD}/${NKP_WORKLOAD_CLUSTER_NAME}.conf
     ```

-7. Combine the bootstrap and workload clusters ``KUBECONFIG`` file so that we can use it with ``kubectx`` command to change context between clusters
+7. Combine the management and workload clusters ``KUBECONFIG`` file so that we can use it with ``kubectx`` command to change context between clusters

     ```bash
     export KUBECONFIG=${NKP_MGT_CLUSTER_NAME}.cfg:${NKP_WORKLOAD_CLUSTER_NAME}.conf